webdev-Julien/Lilja-Tours-v2.0/src/content/excurs__EN/Perlan.md

 hrefLang: "https://www.lilja-tours.com/fr/a-faire-en-islande/perlan-musee-reykjavik/"

 url: ""
-pageTitle: "Perlan museum in Reykjavík "
+pageTitle: "Perlan Museum in Reykjavík | Wonders of Iceland & Planetarium"
-metaDescription: ""
+metaDescription: "Visit Perlan Museum in Reykjavík and explore Wonders of Iceland, the Northern Lights Planetarium, and a real ice cave.
+Enjoy 360° views from the observation deck.
+Book now!"

 filter: "reykjavik"
 filter2: "culture"

-slug: perlan-reykjavik
+slug: perlan-museum-reykjavik
 ---

-**Discover Iceland’s natural marvels in one breathtaking location—Perlan, Reykjavik’s iconic glass-domed landmark.**
+**Discover Iceland’s natural marvels in the breathtaking Perlan Museum, Reykjavik’s iconic glass-domed landmark.**

 Step into the heart of Iceland’s geological story at **Wonders of Iceland**, a world-class exhibition housed inside Perlan.
 Feel the intense energy of **volcanoes, earthquakes, and geothermal forces**, and journey deep into a **real indoor ice cave** that brings Iceland’s glaciers to life.